Irvington, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 2.92 square miles (7.55 km^{2}), including 2.91 square miles (7.55 km^{2}) of land and <0.01 square miles (0.01 km^{2}) of water (0.07%).

-The Elizabeth River runs through the city passing Civic Square and Clinton Cemetery.
+The Elizabeth River runs through the township, passing Civic Square and Clinton Cemetery.
 Unincorporated communities, localities and place names located partially or completely within the township include Irving Place.

 The township is bordered by Maplewood to the west and Newark to the east, both in Essex County, and Hillside to the south and Union to the southwest, both in Union County, New Jersey.